Background

 Richard Lewontin: “Our willingness to accept scientific claims that are against common sense is the key to an understanding of the real struggle between science and the supernatural.
 We take the side of science in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism… Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.
 [From a review of Carl Sagan’s The Demon-Haunted World in the New York Review of Books (January 9, 1997)]

 In other words: pot, kettle.
 This meaningless ad hominem props up the atheist position as if it is the enlightened, non-assumptive, default.
-But an atheist ultimately does have to assume just as much (perhaps more) than a theist to maintain their position.
+But atheism is a position, and an atheist ultimately has to hand wave away much more than a theist to maintain it.
 Where did everything come from?
 Why are there laws of nature, instead of incoherence?
 How did inanimate matter develop itself into a unified center of conscious self-reflection?
 How is subjectivity even possible in the first place?
+The present materialist answers to these questions are that the universe and laws of nature and subjective experience are “just there” for no reason.
+Whether or not you agree with that is irrelevant – my point is just that atheists are in no way exempt from faith and indoctrination.

 14. I just believe in one fewer deity than you do.

 Imagine a bachelor saying to a married man, “we’re basically the same.
 I just have one fewer wife than you do.”
 This would obviously be absurd, reductive, and even offensive.
 The difference between “married” and “not married” is not just a numerical quantity, it’s a categorical difference.
 Similarly, belief in God is belief in meaning, objective morality, duty, order, and the spiritual dimension of life.
-Atheism is believing that all of these things are made-up human concepts and that reality is simply a vast desert of atoms smashing against each other.
+Atheism is believing that all of these things are made-up human constructs, and that reality is simply a vast desert of atoms smashing against each other.
 The difference between these worldviews is not a numerical quantity, it’s categorical.

 15. Who created God?

-I know this is shocking, but Richard Dawkins and Bertrand Russell were not the first geniuses to think of infinite regress.
-In fact, contrary to being a good zinger, this argument concedes the main point of the cosmological argument: there can’t be an infinite regress of explanations for existence.
+I know this is shocking, but Richard Dawkins and Bertrand Russell were not the first people to think of infinite regress.
+In fact, far from being a good zinger, this argument concedes the main point of the cosmological argument: there can’t be an infinite regress of explanations for existence.
 Contrary to arbitrarily throwing in “God” as an answer, the theist acknowledges that to stop an infinite regress, something somewhere must exist self-sufficiently, not relying on any prior condition.
 It’s like how plugging a TV into an infinite series of power strips wouldn’t turn it on unless somewhere, something had the power of electricity inherent to itself.

 Euphoric